meanna/Apron-Traffic-Simulation/README.md

 # Apron Traffic Simulation

-This is group project for a software development course at my university
+This is a group project for a software development course at my university.
 - I was responsible for implementing the behavior tree